-In the winter, memory loss presents a number of other unique dangers and challenges that make people with memory loss even more vulnerable than they are at other times of the year.
-Living with memory loss, Alzheimer’s disease and other forms of dementia is difficult enough, not just for the individuals with these conditions, but for their family members as well.
+In the winter, memory loss presents a number of unique dangers and challenges that make people with memory loss even more vulnerable than they are at other times of the year.
+Living with memory loss, Alzheimer’s disease and other forms of dementia, is difficult enough, not just for the individuals with these conditions, but for their family members as well.
 It is important to be aware of the risks and dangers of living with memory loss in the winter.
 American Senior Communities offers options and solutions to families that need assistance during the holidays and winter season.

 As you may know, seniors are particularly vulnerable to cold weather, as well as icy conditions.
 Everyday hazards like snow and ice can cause falls and injuries even for people with full cognitive ability; for those living with memory loss, the danger is even greater.

 For example, a person with memory loss may forget where they are and end up wandering around outside in the cold.
 In some cases, that person may not even be aware that it’s wintertime, trying to warm up using the stove or oven and forgetting to turn it off, leading to fires, carbon monoxide poisoning and other problems.
 Space heaters can present another fire hazard when they’re left running.
 In these cases, memory loss can make it difficult for a person to respond to emergencies, meaning help often does not arrive in time.
 In all of these cases, memory loss can make it difficult for a person to respond to emergencies, meaning help often does not arrive in time.

 While this information may seem frightening, it’s not intended to scare you; however, it is important for seniors who live alone and their family members to consider these dangers and take steps to stay safe.
 While taking safety measures around the home may help to some degree, the best way to keep people with memory loss safe is through caring supervision.
 If you’re not prepared to provide that level of care, American Senior Communities can help.